Historical Festivals In England

 Belsay Hall in Northumberland hosts an annual Regency Ball that takes you right into the heart of the early 19th century.
 With its grand setting, live period music, and dance instruction, you’ll feel like you’ve stepped into a scene from “Pride and Prejudice.”
 Be sure to bring your dancing shoes and a willingness to immerse yourself in the elegance of the Georgian era.

-See also Easter Traditions in England
+See also Harvest Festivals In England

 Historical Festivals In England